STAT545-UBC-hw-2018-19/hw03-curtis77/Gapminder-Exploration.md

 As we can see from both the boxplots and the table, Asia has by far the largest spread of GDP per capita's.

-Here we examine the number of countries in each continent that have a life expectancy over 50, and how this changes over time.

 ## Task 3

 Here I compare how mean life expectancy for each continent is changing over time.
 I chose to use the average life expectancy to avoid having the plots become too cluttered.
 As well, I chose to use scatterplots, as I am plotting 2 quantitative variables.